adaltas/node-csv/src/index.coffee.md

       stream.Transform.prototype.end.apply @, arguments

     Stringifier.prototype.write = (chunk, encoding, callback) ->
+      # Nothing to do if null or undefined
       return unless chunk?
       preserve = typeof chunk isnt 'object'
-      # Emit and stringify the record
+      # Emit and stringify the record if an object or an array
       unless preserve
         @options.columns ?= Object.keys chunk if @countWriten is 0 and not Array.isArray chunk
         try @emit 'record', chunk, @countWriten